Linear Model and Extensions: Extensions of the logistic regression

 Similar to the high dimensional linear model, we can also extend the logit model to a penalized version.
 Since the objective function for the original logit model is the log-likelihood, we can minimize the following penalized log-likelihood function:

 where

-is the log-likelihood function.
+is the log-likelihood function based on the $i$the observation.
 When $\alpha = 1$, it gives the ridge analog of the logistic regression; when $\alpha = 0$, it gives the lasso analog; when $\alpha \in (0,1)$, it gives the elastic net analog.
 The \ri{R} package \ri{glmpath} uses the coordinate descent algorithm based on a quadratic approximation of the log-likelihood function.
 We can select the tuning parameter $\lambda$ based on cross-validation.